code-423n4/2022-01-sandclock/README.md

 | vault/Depositors | 68  | 1                         | 1         |
 | lib/PercentMath | 63  | 0                         | 0         |
 | lib/ERC165Query | 55 | 1                         | 0         |

-The following contracts / directories are *excluded* from the scope:

-- `contracts/integrations`

 ## Focus Areas